typicode/katon/README.md

 # katon [![](https://badge.fury.io/js/katon.svg)](http://badge.fury.io/js/katon) [![](https://travis-ci.org/typicode/katon.svg?branch=master)](https://travis-ci.org/typicode/katon)

+---

+__Note__ except if you need a particular feature in katon, please use [hotel](https://github.com/typicode/hotel).
+Hotel is cross-platform and doesn't require admin privileges to be installed.

+A huge thank you to all the [people](https://github.com/typicode/katon/graphs/contributors) who contributed to katon!

+---

 > Access your dev servers by their names

 katon is a development tool that makes dev servers __accessible__ on __beautiful__ local .ka domains.
 It also __autostarts/stops__ them for you.